rosagabrielle/uri-judge/README.md

 # uri-judge
 uri hobby

-Some codes I made while having fun and stressing on uri
+Some codes I made while having fun and stressing myself on uri